taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

  * [Selective_Context](https://github.com/liyucheng09/selective_context) - Compress your input to ChatGPT or other LLMs, to let them process 2x more content and save 40% memory and GPU time.
  * [GPT-RAG](https://github.com/azure/gpt-rag) - Sharing the learning along the way we been gathering to enable Azure OpenAI at scale in a secure manner.
 GPT-RAG core is a Retrieval-Augmented Generation pattern running in Azure, using Azure Cognitive Search for retrieval and Azure OpenAI large language models to power ChatGPT-style and Q&A experiences.
  * [LLMforDialogDataGenerate](https://github.com/threecolorfr/llmfordialogdatagenerate) -  Generate dialog data from documents using LLM like ChatGLM2 or ChatGPT;利用ChatGLM2,ChatGPT等大模型根据文档生成对话数据集
+ * [Auto-i18n](https://github.com/linyuxuanlin/auto-i18n) - 使用 ChatGPT 自动将 Markdown 文件批量翻译为多语言 | Auto translate Markdown files to multi languages using ChatGPT
+ * [chat-with-your-data-solution-accelerator](https://github.com/azure-samples/chat-with-your-data-solution-accelerator) - A Solution Accelerator for the RAG pattern running in Azure, using Azure Cognitive Search for retrieval and Azure OpenAI large language models to power ChatGPT-style and Q&A experiences.
+This includes most common requirements and best practices.

 ## Langchain